jaimetur/PhotoMigrator/help/execution-from-docker.md

     ```

 ### 2.3.
-Edit the docker.conf file (optional):
+Edit Docker Configuration file:

-If you want to pull a different release image (default: latest) you can change the .env file
+If you want to pull a different release image (default: latest) you can change the file 'docker.conf'.

 ```
+# Configuration file for the Docker container

-RELEASE_TAG=latest      # Set the RELEASE_TAG for the image that you want to pull TZ=Europe/Madrid        # Set the Time Zone for the Docker container
+RELEASE_TAG=latest      # Set the RELEASE_TAG for the image that you want to pull and launch in Docker container TZ=Europe/Madrid        # Set the Time Zone for the Docker container
 ```

 ### 2.4.
-Edit the configuration file:
+Edit Tool Configuration file:

 Open `Config.ini` in any text editor and update it with your credentials and settings.